Abdriano95/MeTube/README.md

 After following these steps, the project should be properly configured and ready to run on your local machine.

 ### 7. Login Details

-Admin login details:
-Username: admin
+- Username: admin
-Password: adminpwd123
+- Password: adminpwd123

 ## Application Architecture
 ![Application Architecture](./screenshots/architecture.png)